dnv-opensource/dds-fmu/docs/index.md

     - `@key` partially supported: primitive types, string and enumerations.
 This excludes directly on structs, or array-like members.
     - `@optional` and `@id` is supported by the IDL parser via a patch, but ignored by our implementation
 -   FMI 3.0 support

+# License

+  The FMU is licensed under [MPL-2.0](https://opensource.org/license/mpl-2-0).
+Licenses for transitive dependencies are located in the `documentation/licenses` folder of the FMU.
+An overview is found at @ref sec_licenses.